On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Setting

 for a given choice of parameter $\veps=\veps_n$, where we have made the dependence of the \emph{connectivity rate} $\veps$ on $n$ explicit.
 In order for the graph-based learning problems to be consistent in the large $n$ limit, $\varepsilon$ should be scaled appropriately with $n$ ---see subsection \ref{ssec:continuumlimits}.
 Figure \ref{fig:graphs} shows three geometric graphs $(\M_n,W_n)$ with fixed $n$ and different choices of connectivity $\varepsilon.$

 We now define the \textit{graph Laplacian} of the geometric graph $(\M_n, W_n)$ by

 where $D$ is the degree matrix of the weighted graph, i.e., the diagonal matrix with diagonal entries $D_{ii}= \sum_{j=1}^n W_{n}(\x_i, \x_j)$.
-We remark that several definitions of graph Laplacian co-exist in the literature; the one above is some times referred to as the \textit{unnormalized} graph Laplacian \cite{von2007tutorial}.
-As will be made precise, the performance of the learning problems considered here is largely determined by the behavior of the spectrum of the graph Laplacian.
+Several definitions of graph Laplacian co-exist in the literature; the one above is some times referred to as the \textit{unnormalized} graph Laplacian \cite{von2007tutorial}.
+As will be made precise, the performance of the learning methods considered here is largely determined by the behavior of the spectrum of the graph Laplacian.
 Throughout we denote its eigenpairs by $\{\lambda_i^n,\psi_i^n \}_{i=1}^n$, and assume that the eigenvalues are in non-decreasing order.